-For smaller budgets, reviews say the Frigidaire FRA052XT7 (Est. $130) is a very good option.
-This basic air conditioner doesn't offer many of the convenient features that the GE has -- there's no programmable timer or remote, and the controls are old-fashioned analog knobs rather than the digital controls and temperature display of more upscale models.
-You get one knob to set the motor speed for either the fan or the air conditioner, the other to select the temperature (with seven approximate settings).
-The Frigidaire does include one important feature that the GE lacks: an antibacterial filter that owners say removes odors well and is easy to clean.
+For smaller budgets, and smaller rooms, owners say that the Frigidaire FRA052XT7 (Est. $130) is a very good option.
+This basic air conditioner doesn't offer many of the convenience features that air conditioners reviewed above have -- there's no programmable timer or remote, and the controls are old-fashioned analog knobs rather than the digital controls and temperature display of more upscale models.
+You get one knob to set the motor speed for either the fan or the air conditioner, and another to select the temperature (with seven approximate settings), and that's it.
+The Frigidaire does include an antibacterial filter that owners say removes odors well and is easy to clean.
 Plus, Frigidaire's warranty covers the sealed system for five years, in addition to the one-year warranty.
 It's not Energy Star Qualified, however, and with its 5,000 BTU rating is only suitable for rooms up to 150 square feet.

 While we didn't spot any expert feedback for the Frigidaire, owners seem pleased enough.
 There are almost 1,400 reviews at Amazon.com, where the FRA052XT7 earns a 4.2-star rating.
 At Walmart.com, satisfaction is even a touch higher -- a 4.4-star rating after nearly 500 reviews, and around 89 percent of Walmart.com users say that they would recommend this tiny Frigidaire window air conditioner to a friend.

 Elsewhere in this report: